White Sox vs. Brewers Player Props Betting Odds

-Christian Yelich and Luis Robert are among the players with prop bets available when the Milwaukee Brewers and the Chicago White Sox play at Guaranteed Rate Field on Friday (at 8:10 PM ET).
+Player prop bet options for Christian Yelich, Luis Robert and others are listed when the Milwaukee Brewers visit the Chicago White Sox at Guaranteed Rate Field on Saturday (at 7:15 PM ET).

 Bet on this matchup or its props with BetMGM!